Stocks, oil sink again as recession fears batter markets

 But they also are still forecasting a relatively quick rebound, with activity beginning to bounce back in the second half of this year in part because of all the aid promised from central banks and governments.

-Investors say they need to see the number of infections slow before markets can find a bottom, analysts said.
+Investors say they need to see the number of infections slow before markets can find a bottom.
 The number of new cases reported in China, where the virus emerged in December, is declining but infections in the United States, Europe and elsewhere are increasing.

 The number of infections has topped 200,000 worldwide, and the virus has killed more than 8,000.